Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 - switch to accrued vacation, based on worked hours, from the 1st of September 2020

 According to the new Danish Holiday Act, employees will be able to take vacation days as they earn them.
 In other words, Accrued vacation is based on the continuous accumulation of vacation days based on worked hours.
 Rather than getting a fixed balance of vacation days at the beginning of a year, your employees will earn vacation days — and can use them — as they go.

-If you've been using Planday for a while, you're probably familiar with how vacation is handled, the concept of vacation accounts, and the steps you need to take in order to setup employee vacation requests successfully.
+If you've been using Planday for a while, you're probably familiar with how vacation is handled, the concept of Absence accounts, and the steps you need to take in order to set up employee Absence requests successfully.

 The setup for the Accrued vacation accounts (as an addition to the Vacation feature) follows the same concept as Fixed Vacation accounts.

 More details about Fixed Vacation accounts here.

 Here is a brief video introduction, to get you started quickly: